adamLutPhi/HungryFoodie/README.md

 # HungryFoodie
-a Repo, about something we love: Food
+A Repo, about something we all love: *Food*.